FIDE World Chess Championships (1998–2004): FIDE World Chess Championship 1998

 The first knockout tournament was held at the end of 1997.
 In addition to the new format, it was proposed by Ilyumzhinov as a way to unify the two rival world titles.
 To do this, FIDE champion Karpov and PCA champion Kasparov were each to be seeded into the semi-finals.

 Kasparov did not want to defend his title under these circumstances and declined his invitation.

 The format was then modified to have FIDE champion Karpov seeded directly into the final.

 All of the tournament except the final was held in Groningen in December 1997.
-There were seven rounds.
-There were a few less than 128 players, with some players seeded into the second round.
+Karpov as defending FIDE champion was seeded directly into the championship match.
+Of the 97 remaining participants, 68 entered the tournament in the first round, 28 in the second round and 1 (Gelfand, loser from Round 3 of the previous Candidates match) in the third round.
 The first six rounds consisted of two normal time control games, plus tiebreaks.
-The seventh-round (the semi-final) consisted of four normal time control games, plus tiebreaks.
+The seventh-round consisted of four normal time control games, plus tiebreaks.

-The semi-final was between Viswanathan Anand and Michael Adams, and was won by Anand.
+The seventh-round was between Viswanathan Anand and Michael Adams, and was won by Anand.

 Anand then played Karpov in the final in January 1998.
 The final was best of 6 normal time control games, and this was drawn 3-3.
 Karpov then won the rapid playoff, becoming the 1998 FIDE World Chess Champion.

 There were criticisms that Anand never really had a chance because Karpov was much fresher than Anand, who had only three days between his match with Adams and the match with Karpov, while Karpov automatically qualified for the final.